goelutkarsh13/Bouncing_Ball/README.md

-# Bouncing_Ball
+# Bouncing Ball

-A simple physics-inspired game featuring a ball that moves across the screen with dynamic bouncing behavior.
-Built using canvas sprites, edge-collision detection, and velocity updates.
+A simple physics-inspired game where a ball moves across the screen and bounces off edges dynamically.

+## Features
+- Direction & velocity simulation
+- Edge-detection collision
+- Smooth bouncing animation

+## How to Run
+1. Import the `.aia` file into MIT App Inventor.
+2. Connect a device or emulator.
+3. Run the project via **AI Companion**.

+## Tech Stack
+- MIT App Inventor
+- Canvas + ImageSprite
+- Clock component